 Using Facebook Messenger Bots

-All Things Social Media is another amazing one, ATSM.
-I’m loving Charm Offensive, this copywriting group, at the moment.
+All Things Social Media (ATSM) is another amazing one.
+I’m also loving Charm Offensive, this copywriting group, at the moment.
 There’s just so many that I’m a part of that I use non-stop all the time.

-Well, as a marketer I would say the book that changed my perspective of marketing the most was probably Influence: The Psychology of Persuasion.
-That’s like my marketing framework now.
+And I would say the book that changed my perspective of marketing the most was probably Influence: The Psychology of Persuasion.
+That’s my marketing framework now.
 I literally go through and tick off certain parts from that book.
-I’m like, okay is there … I’m running a viral marketing campaign for referrals, is there reciprocity in here?
+I’m running a viral marketing campaign for referrals, so I’ll go through the book and be like: is there reciprocity in here?
 Is there scarcity?
 Is there social proof and liking?
-I honestly go through and check my marketing communications to make sure that those techniques are in there because they do work so well..
+I honestly go through and check my marketing communications to make sure that those techniques are in there because they do work so well.